Child of the 70s

 One of my best friends sent me this by email and it made me all nostalgic and wistful for my youth.
-I couldn’t help but laugh out loud at some of the ridiculous things we latched onto as “cool” and it brought back a flood of other memories.
+As a child of the 70s, I couldn’t help but laugh out loud at some of the ridiculous things we latched onto as “cool” and it brought back a flood of other memories.
 I’ve bolded the original description and then added my comments after.
 Enjoy.
 Let me know what it brings back for you.

 You owned a bicycle with a banana seat and a plastic basket with flowers on it.
 Or at least if you were my best friend you did.
 If you were me, you had a bright red one, with chopper style bars and a red and white striped seat that your Dad made.
 At the time, I was mortified.
 34 years later I’m grateful for such an amazing father.